n3oari/BSCP-EXAM-GUIDE-BY-N3OARI/README.md

-# ** IN PROCESS ** README.MD  (NOVEMBER 2025)
+# ** IN PROCESS ** README.MD  (DECEMBER 2025)

-This wiki contains each cheatsheet along with its respective most important labs.
+This repo contains each cheatsheet along with its respective most important labs.

 Each topic includes its own cheatsheet/methodology, the most relevant labs, and useful resources.